geeksterin/ReactCurriculum/Day_4_props/Day_4_props.md

 ```

 ### Array props type

+- ## Similarly You want to create an array of props and pass it into your function

 In programming arrays and objects are the most frequently used data structure to solve different problems and store data in a more structured way.
 Therefore, we encounter data in the form of an array quite often.
 Let's pass an array as props to a component.